uriahsanders/Sasasame/README.md

 ### Art

 Create and share brushes, characters, and more with other artists.
 The more other artists use your work in their compositions, the higher your reputation and the more flow you get to your original pieces.

+### Data Science, Bioinformations, Translation, Modeling

+As a library, Sasame is essentially a database that is constantly growing and being categorized.
+Modules can easily be incorporated into any data analysis project via a robust API.
+Passages can also have alternates for different languages, essentially building a one-for-one translation database with translations ranked by usefulness.

 ### Personal